-Travel woes deepen as Omicron variant hits pilots and flight attendants
+Travel woes deepen as omicron variant hits pilots and flight attendants

 - U.S. airlines cancel more flights over holiday weekend; disruptions seen in Europe as well

-Airlines continued to scrub flights Friday as Covid-19 infections hit pilots and flight attendants, leaving carriers short-staffed to operate busy schedules over the Christmas holiday weekend.

-Airlines have canceled more than 600 U.S. flights so far Friday, calling off hundreds more scheduled for Saturday, according to FlightAware, a flight-tracking site.
+Airlines have canceled close to 900 U.S. flights so far Saturday after canceling nearly 700 on Friday.
+Travel snarls could continue as people head home from holidays—airlines have called off over 200 flights scheduled for Sunday, according to FlightAware, a flight-tracking site.
 Some European airlines and rail operators are also grappling with higher rates of illness among employees, in the latest sign of how the rapidly spreading Omicron variant is upending business even in industries with heavily vaccinated workforces.

-Airlines have canceled more than 600 U.S. flights so far Friday, calling off hundreds more scheduled for Saturday, according to FlightAware, a flight-tracking site.
-Some European airlines and rail operators are also grappling with higher rates of illness among employees, in the latest sign of how the rapidly spreading Omicron variant is upending business even in industries with heavily vaccinated workforces.

 Cancellations in the U.S. climbed at carriers including United Airlines Holdings Inc. and Delta Air Lines Inc., which began pre-emptively cutting flights Thursday.
 Airlines have rushed to reassign and reroute pilots and planes to cover the flying, in some cases offering additional pay to encourage healthy employees to pick up shifts over the Christmas holiday.

-United canceled over 185 mainline flights—10% of what was scheduled Friday—and another 120 on Saturday, according to FlightAware.
-Delta, which cited both winter weather and the impact of the new variant, said it canceled about 160 of the nearly 3,100 flights it had planned Friday.
-The airline said it expects upward of 150 cancellations on both Saturday and Sunday.
+United said 230 flight cancellations Saturday were due to the impact of the variant.
+Delta, which cited both winter weather and the impact of Omicron, canceled about 295 mainline flights Saturday—15% of what it had scheduled, according to FlightAware.

-“Delta people are working together around the clock to reroute and substitute aircraft and crews to get customers where they need to be as quickly and as safely as possible," the airline said in a statement.
+“Delta people are working together around the clock to reroute and substitute aircraft and crews to get customers where they need to be as quickly and as safely as possible," the airline said Friday.

-The Omicron variant is becoming an increasingly disruptive force as it tears around the world.
+The Omicron variant is becoming a disruptive force as it tears around the world.
 Its accelerating spread hampered operations and slowed sales at some businesses over the course of just a few days.

 A significant increase in sick leave at Germany’s flag carrier, Deutsche Lufthansa AG, overwhelmed its holiday contingency plans, a spokesman said Friday.
 That forced it to cancel some trans-Atlantic flights from Frankfurt to cities including Boston, Houston and Washington.

 The spokesman said the airline wouldn’t comment on whether the sick leave was related to the coronavirus because it wasn’t informed of the nature of the illnesses.
 “We have planned with a very large buffer for the vacation period.
-However, this is unfortunately not sufficient for the high sick rate," the airline said in a statement.
+However, this is unfortunately not sufficient for the high sick rate," the airline said.

 Connie Tzeng was supposed to fly from Chicago to Atlanta on Friday to visit her parents for her 30th birthday, which is on Christmas Day.
 She got tested for Covid-19, bought at-home tests for everyone to take and stocked up on high-quality masks.